frederic-perez/AmE-dictionary/dictionary.md

 __pothole__
 __potholed__ _The island's potholed highways._
 __potholes__ _n_
-__potluck__  Comes from from the practice of throwing leftovers in a pot--with luck determining how good the stew would taste.
+__potluck__  :two: Comes from the practice of throwing leftovers in a pot--with luck determining how good the stew would taste.
 (Farlex Trivia dictionary)
 __pounce__ :four::shit: _v_ (pounced) _Critics pounced on the showiness._
 __pounced__ _v_
 __pout__ _v_ (pouts, pouting) :three::shit: